Motorcycle Lane Sharing - Is It Legal?

 What Are Some Tips For Staying Safe While Lane Sharing Your Motorcycle?

 Being polite and aware is key in staying safe while riding motorcycles on California highways.
 Maintaining a safe driving environment is a collective responsibility of all road users.
 So rule number one is to be courteous, considerate, and kind.
-Obviously, choosing, purchasing, and wearing the right helmet and protective riding gear can mitigate injuries during a crash.
+Choosing, purchasing, and wearing the fitting helmet and protective riding gear can mitigate injuries during a crash.
 Drinking and driving or while on even legal drugs is a big no-no for two-wheeled vehicles as well.

 Below are a few more important safety tips: